shyiko/lorem/readme.md

 - locates all tags (within $(selector)) with class attribute containing lorem_&lt;options&gt;
 - replaces html (src in case of &lt;img/&gt;) within such tags according to &lt;options&gt;

-# Why?

-One of the prototypes I worked on (single-page application with dozens of nested views wired up with require.js and knockout.js) had lot of filler text all over the pages (some of it was retrieved from Node.js/Express-based server).
-Everything was great up to the point when amount of such payload became unbearable making it hard to navigate through the source code.
-As the result, github got lorem and I got rid of the mess inside HTML/template files ^_^.

 ## Getting Started

 ### Plain-Old &lt;script/&gt;